cedricziel/typo3-heroku-distribution/README.md

 php.ini values will be picked up from a ``.user.ini`` file in ``web``.
 Go there if you need to adjust values.
 Placing it there has [no performance penalty](https://devcenter.heroku.com/articles/custom-php-settings#user-ini-files-recommended).

+## Installing extensions

+Due to the immutable file system (it gets resetted on every push) and the way TYPO3 determines the extensions it should load, a special "flow" for enabling an extension is needed.

+1. require the extension with composer
+2. push the app, install it via the extension manager
+3. manually activate the package in ``typo3conf/PackageStates.php``

+This flow is needed to keep the various mechanisms in sync after push.

 ## Tips

 1. run ``composer update`` only with the ``--prefer-dist`` flag as currently